 Because of the functional nature of the mask geometry, the designs cannot be effectively protected under copyright law (except perhaps as decorative art).
-Similarly, because individual lithographic mask works are not clearly protectable subject matter, they also cannot be effectively protected under patent law, although their combined functions and structure certainly may.
 The United States Code (USC) defines a mask work as a series of related images, however fixed or encoded, having or representing the predetermined, three-dimensional pattern of metallic, insulating, or semiconductor material present or removed from the layers of a semiconductor chip product, and in which the relation of the images to one another is such that each image has the pattern of the surface of one form of the semiconductor chip product.
 (17 USC § 901 (a) (2)).

 According to 17 USC § 904, rights in semiconductor mask work last only two years (if unregistered) or ten years (if registered).
 Contrast this with the effectively perpetual terms for modern copyrighted works and the fact that mask works are not subject to any statutory fair use defense, nor the typical backup copy exemptions that 17 USC § 117 provides for computer software.
 Nevertheless, as fair use in copyrighted works was originally recognized by the judiciary long before being codified in statute, it may one day be recognized in mask work protection as well.